lesliejrodrig/InstructLab/watsonx-governance.md

     - Business leaders see ethical issues like explainability, ethics, bias, and trust as major concerns in AI adoption.

-## AI Governance Components
+## Watsonx.governance Components

-The platform consists of three main components:
+The watsonx.governance platform consists of three main components:

-1. **AI Documentation**: Capture facts about use cases, models, and prompts throughout the lifecycle.
+1. **AI Factsheets**: Tracking of AI models from request to productio.
+Capture facts about use cases, models, and prompts throughout the lifecycle.
-2. **AI Evaluation & Monitoring**: Monitor model health, accuracy, drift, bias, explainability, and generative AI quality.
+2. **OpenScale**: Monitoring of AI models and applications.
+Monitor model health, accuracy, drift, bias, explainability, and generative AI quality.
-3. **AI Risk Governance**: Maintain use case & AI asset inventory, workflows, risk assessments, dashboards, and issue management.
+3. **OpenPages**: AI-driven, highly scalable governance, risk and compliance (GRC) solution.
+Maintain use case & AI asset inventory, workflows, risk assessments, dashboards, and issue management.

 ### AI Use Case Management